Caltech-IPAC/irsa-tutorials/tutorials/cosmodc2/cosmoDC2_TAP_access.md

+# CosmoDC2 Mock v1 catalogs with IRSA TAP

 This tutorial demonstrates how to access the CosmoDC2 Mock V1 catalogs.
 More information about these catalogs can be found here: https://irsa.ipac.caltech.edu/Missions/cosmodc2.html

-# Use IRSA's Virtual Observatory Table Access Protocol (TAP) Service to access these catalogs.

-This catalog can be accessed through IRSA's Table Access Protocol (TAP) service.
+These catalogs can be accessed through IRSA's Virtual Ovservatory Table Access Protocol (TAP) service.
 See https://www.ivoa.net/documents/TAP/ for details on the protocol.
-This service can be accessed through Python using the pvyo library.
+This service can be accessed through Python using the PyVO library.

 ```{code-cell} ipython3
 import pyvo as vo